 “Paying attention to their psychological and social needs is just as important as making sure they are not running a fever and their heart is beating right.
 We provide staff that can do housekeeping, run errands, and just take the time to sit and listen to clients’ stories when they talk about their experiences with raising children, surviving the Depression or working in the church.
 Our patients are just so grateful for the short amount of time we spend with them.
 We like to make sure the whole person is healthy.”

-When the opportunity to buy the business came up, Morris visited with Jeanne Cole, a Business Advisor at Northwestern Oklahoma Small Business Development Center (OKSBDC) in Alva.
-Cole helped Morris and her husband, Walt, develop a business plan and complete financial projections.
+When the opportunity to buy the business came up, Morris visited with a Business Advisor at the Oklahoma Small Business Development Center (OKSBDC).
+Their adviser helped Morris and her husband, Walt, develop a business plan and complete financial projections.

 Once the package was complete and presented to the bank, the couple found out the deal was even sweeter.
 Because of temporary changes implemented by the SBA due to the Recovery Act, the couple qualified for a 90-percent guarantee on the loan and saved more than $9,000 in loan fees.